dwjoyce/pythonbook/chapters/Slicing sequences.rst

 Exercises
 ---------

-.. todo:: Exercises for Slicing sequences
+1. Write a program called daysofweek.py which defines a list containing the days of the week (assume that Sunday is the first day).
+Ask the user for a number between 1 and 7, and print out the appropriate day of the week.
+For example, if the user types in ``1``, then print out ``Sunday``.
+If the user types in ``7``, then print out ``Saturday``.
+Note, you will have to take 1 off what the user has typed in, before you use it as an index into your days of the week list.

+2. Write a program called planets.py which defines a list with the 8 major planets of our solar system: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune (each one will be a string).
+Your program should print out the rocky planets (the first four), followed by the four gaseous planets - use slicing to do this.

+3. Write a program called colours which defines the colors of the rainbow as red, orange, yellow, green, blue, indigo and violet.
+Your program should print our the primary colours of red, green and blue as a slice of your color list.

 Things to remember
 ------------------

 1. Lists and strings are sequences, and so can be indexed and sliced.

-2. The first item in a sequence has the index ``0``.
+2. The first item in a sequence has the index ``0``, the second ``1``, the third ``2``, and so on.

-3. Negative indexes can be used, counting from the back of the sequence.
+3. Negative indexes can be used, counting from the end of the sequence.
 The last item is ``-1``.

 4. Slicing is done by ``sequence[start:stop:step]``.
-5. Aliens love pizza.